movermeyer/wunderpy/docs/source/index.rst

 As of this writing (2/13), Wunderlist doesn't have a public, documented API.
 This means that I've had to rely exclusively on reverse engineering the Wunderlist application (OS X Desktop) to figure out how to use it.
 Thus, it's quite possible that things will change unexpectedly and break everything.

 That being said, wunderpy does some things differently from the official client.
 Presently, it doesn't send any client information (OS version, client version, etc) in the HTTP headers, and it doesn't use the /batch functionality of the API, which allows you to perform multiple calls while only sending one request.
+Currently wunderpy *cannot* login with OAuth.

 Wunderpy provides two things: an interface to the Wunderlist API itself, and a very basic client class wrapped around it.